 Firstly, in terms of weight perfection, the smaller the aircraft, the worse it always is, since there are constants that cannot be removed from consideration.

 Dolotovsky attributed operational damage and the human factor to such constants.
-From a certain size, the skin thickness is determined not by the design strength, but by the impact of stones, birds, ice and sand.
+From a certain size, the thickness of the skin is determined not by the calculated strength, but by the impact of stones, birds, ice and sand.

-In addition, human sizes cannot be scaled with the aircraft, which is why small aircraft have a disproportionately large proportion of the fuselage, doors, service areas and crew cabin, which ultimately worsens the weight perfection of the structure, he added.
+In addition, human dimensions cannot be scaled with the aircraft, which means that small aircraft have a disproportionately large proportion of the fuselage, doors, service areas and cockpit, which ultimately worsens the weight perfection of the structure, he added.

 The second factor is related to aerodynamics and atmospheric properties.